obrienmikej/mikejobrien.com/content/post/2018/2018-12-31/index.md

 summary: Books I read in 2018.
 date: 2018-12-31
 categories:
   - literature
 tags:
   - books
 thumbnail: "images/stocksnap.io-C9E7B4U7QY.jpg" #https://stocksnap.io/photo/C9E7B4U7QY
 ---

-Unordered list of books I read during the year.
+Books I read during the year.

 [But What If We're Wrong?](https://www.amazon.com/But-What-If-Were-Wrong/dp/0399184139)
 <br>Thinking About the Present as If It Were the Past